Algoma Area |

 |

-The Wisconsin River runs from its headwaters on the Wisconsin-Michigan border, it falls more than 1,000 feet on its 500-mile journey through the states, before emptying into the Mississippi River in Prairie du Chien, Wisconsin.
-Once full of logging rafts and tradesmen, the river now tells a success story based on thriving aquatic life and various recreational opportunities, including several scenic parks and trails in and around downtown Wisconsin Rapids. https://www.visitwisrapids.com/ |
+The Wisconsin River runs rom its headwaters on the Wisconsin Michigan border, it falls more than 1,000 feet on its 500 mile journey through the states, before emptying into the Mississippi River in Prairie du Chien, Wisconsin.
+Once full of logging rafts and tradesman, the river now tells a success story based on thriving aquatic life and a variety of recreational opportunities, including several scenic parks and trails located in and around downtown Wisconsin Rapids. https://www.visitwisrapids.com/ |

 Baraboo Area |